M2Team/NanaZip/ReadMe.md

 - Windows may show the contrast white icon in the taskbar when you using the contrast standard mode in NanaZip 1.0 Preview 1 and NanaZip 1.0 Preview 2 is fixed the issue.
-- If you don't find NanaZip in the context menu, please restart File Explorer via Task Manager.
+- If you can't find NanaZip in the context menu, please restart all File Explorer processes via Task Manager.
+- Due to the issues in Desktop Bridge file system virtualization, you are unable to use NanaZip in the Safe Mode of Windows.
+- Due to the policy from Microsoft Store, NanaZip is unable to disable Desktop Bridge file system virtualization, so the file operations in `%UserProfile%/AppData` will be redirected in Windows 10, and file operations in directories other than `Local`, `LocalLow` and `Roaming` in `%UserProfile%/AppData` will still be redirected in Windows 11.

 # Development Roadmap

-- 1.x Series (2022 Q2)
+- 1.0 (December ??, 2021)
   - [x] Modernize the build toolchain with MSBuild for using MSIX packaging and parallel compilation support.
   - [x] Use [VC-LTL 5.x](https://github.com/Chuyu-Team/VC-LTL5) toolchain to